Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Reference

-The developer defines the value contained within a reference class.
+The developer defines the value within a reference class.
 It contains the information necessary to identify or classify the resource or user to which social content is related.

 The platform provides a Reference class that is used to identify any target entity in your application.
 For example, a resource, like Optimizely CMS content, or a product or a user, like an Optimizely CMS user.